The history of comedy

 Italia mia

-A genre from the golden years of Italian cinema, Italian comedy continues to influence comic-satirical cinema.
-Its golden age was embodied by directors such as Mario Monicelli, Dino Risi, Ettore Scola and actors like Vittorio Gassman, Nino Manfredi, Alberto Sordi, Ugo Tognazzi, Marcello Mastroianni, Catherine Spaak, Monica Vitti and Claudia Cardinale.
+A genre from the golden years of transalpine cinema, Italian comedy continues to influence comic-satirical cinema.
+Its golden age was embodied by directors such as Mario Monicelli, Dino Risi and Ettore Scola, and actors like Vittorio Gassman, Nino Manfredi, Alberto Sordi, Ugo Tognazzi, Marcello Mastroianni, Catherine Spaak, Monica Vitti and Claudia Cardinale.

 It is the only film genre that can be compared, for its richness, its fidelity to certain lines of force and its roots in a national tradition, to the great genres of American cinema, such as the western or the musical.

-Mario Monicelli, director of the famous comedy filmI soliti ignoti (The Pigeon) wrote: Regardless of what some critics think, with their reluctance to laugh and their lack of understanding of the role of satire and hilarity, Italian comedy has had a great impact on the history of Italian mores.
-I don’t think there has ever been a comic cinema in the world that has had such tenacity in combating social evils.
+Mario Monicelli, director of the famous comedy filmI soliti ignoti (The Pigeon), wrote:“Whatever some critics think, with their reluctance to laugh and their lack of understanding of the role of satire and hilarity, Italian comedy has had a great impact on the history of Italian morals.
+I don’t think there has ever been a comic film in the world that has had such tenacity in combating social evils.